microsoft/mggraph-intune-samples/README.md

 # MGGraph Intune Sample

-This repository of PowerShell sample scripts show how to access Intune service resources.
-Although there are many ways to access the Microsoft Graph through scripting languages, like Powershell, this repositories primary focus is the Microsoft Graph Powershell SDK.
+This repository of sample scripts demonstrate how to access Intune service resources.
+Although there are many ways to access the Microsoft Graph through scripting languages, the samples within this repo are examples are are free to utilize.

-Documentation for Intune and Microsoft Graph can be found here [Intune Graph Documentation](https://docs.microsoft.com/en-us/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).
+Documentation for Intune and Microsoft Graph is found here [Intune Graph Documentation](https://docs.microsoft.com/en-us/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).

 These samples demonstrate typical Intune administrator or Microsoft partner actions for managing Intune resources.